Barbara Teller Ornelas

-Barbara Teller Ornelas (born November 26, 1954) (Navajo people|Navajo) is an American weaver in Navajo traditions and techniques.
+Barbara Teller Ornelas (born November 26, 1954) is an American weaver and citizen of the Navajo Nation.
 She also is an instructor and author about this art.
 She has served overseas as a cultural ambassador for the U.S. State Department.
-A fifth-generation Navajo weaver, she exhibits her fine art textiles and traditions at home and abroad.
+A fifth-generation Navajo weaver, she exhibits her fine art textiles and educates about Navajo culture at home and abroad.

-Ancestry
+Background

-Ornelas was born for the Tabaaha and To-heedliinii clans (in English, Edgewater Clan and The Water Flows Together Clan) of the Navajo.
-She grew up at Two Grey Hills Trading Post in New Mexico, before later moving to Arizona.
-Learning from her mother, grandmothers and older sister, she is a fifth-generation Navajo weaver.
+Ornelas is Tabaaha clan (Edgewater) and born for To-heedliinii clan (Two Water Flows Together).
+She grew up near Two Grey Hills Trading Post in New Mexico, before later moving to Arizona.
+Learning from her mother, grandmothers, and older sister, she is a fifth-generation Navajo weaver.

 Art process

-Her tapestries are woven from sheep wool that comes from Navajo family-raised sheep.
-She makes high weft-count weaves, including some that are from 102 to 140 wefts.
+She weaves tapestries with sheep wool from local flocks raised by Navajo families.
+She weaves textiles with high weft-counts, including some that are from 102 to 140 wefts.

 Art exhibitions

-Her work has been featured at the Heard Museum, Arizona State Museum, Denver Art Museum, the National Museum of the American Indian, the Smithsonian Institution, and the British Museum of Mankind in London, among other museums.
+Her work has been featured at the Heard Museum, Arizona State Museum, Denver Art Museum, the Smithsonian Institution National Museum of the American Indian, and the British Museum of Mankind in London, among other museums.

+Documentary

+Her daughter Sierra Teller Ornelas was commissioned by the Arizona State Museum to make a documentary film, A Loom with a View: Modern Navajo Weavers, which explores the weaving of her family members, including Barbara herself, Barbara's son Michael Teller Ornelas, and Sierra's great aunt Margaret Yazzie.